Council owned high rise - fire safety FAQs

 What are you doing as a result of the Grenfell Tower fire?

-As of Friday 16 June, the council has taken a number of actions to reassure concerned residents that our highest priority always has been and always will be their safety.
-A text message was sent to tenants of high rise council housing with cladding, and council housing staff have personally hand delivered an information letter to tenants and leaseholders living in those buildings.
+We have taken a number of actions to reassure concerned residents that our highest priority always has been and always will be their safety.
+We sent text messages to tenants of high rise council housing with cladding, and council housing staff have personally hand delivered information letters to tenants and leaseholders living in all council owned high rise.

 The council has also commissioned an independent survey to double check our buildings so we can provide tenants with extra assurance.